Thermodynamic inference in partially accessible Markov networks: A unifying perspective from transition-based waiting time distributions: Setup and key qualitative results

 Cycles $\mathcal{C}$ with non-vanishing affinities give rise to macroscopic, sustained flows along their constituent links, even in the limit of large observation times $T$.
 These circular flows are the cause of the mean entropy production rate

-where $j_\mathcal{C}$ is the expected net number of completed cycles $\mathcal{C}$ divided by the observation time $T$ in the limit $T \to \infty$ \cite{Hill1989, Jiang2004}.
+where $j_\mathcal{C}$ is the expected net number of completed cycles\footnote{Typically, the expected net number of completed cycles $j_\mathcal{C}$ does not coincide with any current through an edge contained in the cycle.
+In particular, $j_\mathcal{C}$ does not rely on the identification of spanning trees or fundamental cycles but is well-defined after specifying $\mathcal{C}$ in a particular network as explained in Ref. \cite{Jiang2004}.} $\mathcal{C}$ divided by the observation time $T$ in the limit $T \to \infty$ \cite{Hill1989, Jiang2004}.
 If $\braket{\sigma} > 0$, there is a constant rate of dissipation in the stationary state, which is then referred to as a non-equilibrium stationary state (NESS).

 Calculating the entropy production via \autoref{eq:setup:sigma} requires the ideal case of knowing all cycles and all cycle currents, which is not practically feasible in general.
-In our setup, we assume that an external observer measures individual transitions along a limited number of edges connecting neighboring in the Markov network.
+In our setup, we assume that an external observer measures individual transitions along a limited number of edges connecting neighboring states in the Markov network.
 Conceptually, this approach coincides with the transition-based effective description proposed in Ref. \cite{pedro2022}.
 Notationally, we discern transitions from states by utilizing capital letters $I, J, ...$ and write $I = (kl)$ to express that $I$ is a transition from the Markov state $k$ to the Markov state $l$.
 An example illustrating this effective description for observable transitions $(23)$ and $(32)$ in the Markov network from \autoref{Fig:Key}(a) is shown in \autoref{Fig:Key}(c) and (d).
 The central objects of interest for this effective description are waiting time distributions of the form